Abdullahr29/WUI_Risk_Analysis/README.md

    Open the notebooks in `Notebooks/` to run preprocessing, segmentation, and classification pipelines end-to-end.

 ## Data and configuration
-- Scene metadata is read from `Data/xBD_WUI_Analysis.csv`; update this file when adding new scenes or labels.
+- Scene metadata is read from `Data/xBD_WUI_Analysis.csv`.
-- Intermediate outputs and cached tiles should be written to `Temporary_Files/` to keep source data clean.
-- If running on remote storage, adjust paths in `config.toml` to point to your data root (see `Utils/image_utils.py` for path resolution logic). 【F:Utils/image_utils.py†L23-L160】
+- If running on remote storage, adjust paths in `config.toml` to point to your data root (see `Utils/image_utils.py` for path resolution logic).

 ## Initial Results
 - Segmentation of xBD imagery